Joseph Campau: Career

 Campau began his business career as a merchant.
 He purchased goods from Boston, the first person to do so in Detroit, and sold them at his store on Atwater.
-Campau spoke the dialects of several Native American tribes, French and English to his customers at his three trading posts at Saginaw, on Lake St. Clair, and on Lake Erie.
+Campau spoke the languages of several Native American tribes, French and English to his customers at his three trading posts at Saginaw, on Lake St. Clair, and on Lake Erie.
 He was called Chemokamun ("big shot") by Chief Wawanosh of Sarnia and Chief Maccounse of Lake St. Clair.

 Campau was the first in the city's real estate industry to sell and lease houses that had been built on vacant lots.
 He was sometimes considered a "slum lord" who was likely to charge late fees with high interest rates to delinquent tenants.
 However, an obituary stated of Campau, "[t]o the honest and industrious, he was always lenient."

 C. M. Burton asserts that he was the state's first millionaire.
 He had become the state's largest landowner, owning property worth more than $10 million.
 Campau held a large percentage of the stock in Michigan Central Railroad and Bank of Michigan.

 Campau held multiple public office positions.
 He was City Trustee in 1802, City Treasurer, City Inspector of water barrels and City Assessor, appraiser, and over-seer of the poor.
 In 1802, he was an original trustee of Detroit and its incorporation.

 He served in the Michigan Territory Militia as captain in 1806.
 During the War of 1812, he was a major in the U.S. Army.

 With his nephew, John R. Williams, Campau operated the Democratic Free Press and Michigan Intelligencer, which eventually evolved into the Detroit Free Press.